deivid-rodriguez/byebug/GUIDE.md

 sub-parameters or _subcommands_.
 When you ask for help for one of these commands, you will get help for all of the subcommands that command offers.
 Sometimes you may want help only on a subcommand and to do this just follow the command with its subcommand name.
-For example `help set annotate` will just give help about the annotate command.
+For example, `help info breakpoints`will just give help about the `info breakpoints` command.
 Furthermore it will give longer help than the summary information that appears when you ask for help.
-You don't need to list the full subcommand name, just enough letters to make that subcommand distinct from others will do.
-For example, `help set an` is the same as `help set annotate`.
+You don't need to list the full subcommand name, just enough of the letters to make that subcommand distinct from others will do.
+For example, `help info b` is the same as `help info breakpoints`.

 Some examples follow.